Integrative-Transcriptomics/OmicsTIDE/TUTORIAL.md

 This tutorial gives some basic information

 ## Background: Data formats
-A detailed information on the data formats used by OmicsTIDE can be found [here](DATAFORMATS.md) (reading recommended).
+A detailed information on the data formats used by OmicsTIDE can be found [here](DATAFORMATS.md).

 ## Data Loading (Home Tab)